La Trobe University (ABN 64 804 735 113) (La Trobe) is conducting a Challenge called the 2021-22 Technology Infusion Grand Challenge (Challenge).

 Teams will then be notified as follows:

-up to 10 teams will be selected to receive a contribution of between AUD$250 and AUD$1000 (amount to be determined by La Trobe) to produce a final working prototype (Contribution).
+the top teams will be selected to receive a contribution of up to AUD$1,000 (amount to be determined by La Trobe) to produce a final working prototype (Contribution).
 La Trobe will endeavour to pay Contributions within three (3) weeks of notification.
 Contributions will be paid in a manner determined by La Trobe and to the university at which the team is enrolled or by other suitable arrangement as advised by La Trobe; and

 all other teams will receive feedback from La Trobe on their application and be encouraged to continue to participate in the Challenge at their own cost and expense and to refine concept and design and produce a final working prototype to submit for the Final Working Prototype Phase;

 La Trobe may seek further evidence of support from each continuing team’s university supporting their continuing participation in the Challenge.

 Participants continuing in the Challenge will enter the 2nd Semester Challenge: Final Working Prototype Phase.
 Teams must continue to work on a final working prototype of their concept and design following completion of the 1st Semester Challenge: Concept and Design Phase.